-1. The Department has jurisdiction, as provided for under 7 Del.C.
+- 1. The Department has jurisdiction, as provided for under 7 Del.C.
 Ch.
 60, Delaware's Subaqueous Lands Act (7 Del.C.
 Ch.
 72), the Marina Regulations (7 DE Admin.
 Code 7501) and the Regulations Governing the Use of Subaqueous Lands (7 DE Admin.
-Code 7504), and all other relevant statutory authority, to make a final determination on the aforementioned pending Application after holding a public hearing, considering the public comments, and all information contained in the Record generated in this matter;

-- 2. The Department provided proper public notice of the aforementioned Application submitted by Lawton Family Marina, and of the public hearing held on February 24, 2021, and held the hearing to consider any public comments that may be offered on the Application, in a manner required by the law and regulations; - 3.
+Code 7504), and all other relevant statutory authority, to make a final determination on the aforementioned pending Application after holding a public hearing, considering the public comments, and all information contained in the Record generated in this matter; - 2.
+The Department provided proper public notice of the aforementioned Application submitted by Lawton Family Marina, and of the public hearing held on February 24, 2021, and held the hearing to consider any public comments that may be offered on the Application, in a manner required by the law and regulations; - 3.
 The Department considered all timely and relevant public comments in the Record, as established in the Department's TRM of May 9, 2023, and all of the associated relevant documents included in the Department's electronic file named "Lawton Family Marina Millsboro Subaq-Compiled Portfolio."
-The electronic file, now expressly incorporated into the Record generated in this matter in its entirety, includes, but is not limited to, the TRM, Draft Subaqueous Lands Lease, Draft Marina Permit, and Draft Operations & Maintenance Plan; - 4.
+The electronic file, provided by WWS on May 26, 2023, and expressly incorporated into the Record generated in this matter in its entirety, includes, but is not limited to, the TRM, Draft Subaqueous Lands Lease, Draft Marina Permit, and Draft O&M Plan; - 4.
 The Department has carefully considered the factors required to be weighed in issuing all permits and authorizations required by the aforementioned Application, and finds that the Record supports approval of the same; - 5.
-The Department shall issue the following authorizations to the Applicant in this matter: (1) a Subaqueous Lands Lease; (2) a Marina Permit; and (3) the associated Operations and Maintenance Plan to the Lawton Family Marin, for the construction of a new multi-slip marina and to authorize a boat ramp in Herring Creek, located northwest of the terminus of Sisters Lane, Millsboro, Sussex County, Delaware, herein referred to as the Lawton Family Marina, with the appropriate conditions as set forth herein, consistent with the draft permit authorizations prepared by the Department's WWS, and consistent with the Record developed in this matter; - 6.
-The Department has an adequate Record for its decision, and no further public hearing is appropriate or necessary; and
+The Department shall issue the following authorizations to the Applicant in this matter: (1) a Subaqueous Lands Lease; (2) a Marina Permit; and (3) the finalized O&M Plan to the Lawton Family Marin, for the construction of a new multi-slip marina and to authorize a boat ramp in Herring Creek, located northwest of the terminus of Sisters Lane, Millsboro, Sussex County, Delaware, herein referred to as the Lawton Family Marina;

+- 6. Said permit authorizations to be issued by the Department shall contain the appropriate conditions as set forth herein, consistent with the draft permit authorizations prepared by the Department's WWS, and consistent with the Record developed in this matter; - 7.
+The Department adopts the Report and its Appendix as further support for this decision; - 8.
+The Department has an adequate Record for its decision, and no further public hearing is appropriate or necessary; and - 9.
+The Department shall serve and publish its Order on its internet site.